Alvsch/PLua/README.md

 5. Install some Lua plugins or create your own and place them in the `plugins/plua/plugins` directory.

 6. Enable plugins using the in-game commands (see below).

+### Direct Lua Plugins

+1. Install PLua as described above.

+2. Place your `.lua` or `.luau` files directly in the server's `plugins` directory.

+3. Start or restart your server - your Lua plugins will be loaded automatically as first-class server plugins.

 ## Commands